SFU-Cognitive-Science-Lab/LAG-1/README.md

 	[accuracy, category, fixOrder, subjectNumber, Duration, recordSaccStart, recordSaccEnd, endFit, wtHist, accuracyLevels, Responses, ResponseDist] = TwoDSimulator(3,1)

-## Note: expect

 ## Agenda

-Integration with Cosivina based pupil model with reinforcement learning
+Integration with Cosivina based pupil model with reinforcement learning.
+(Almost complete.
+Will take care of a number of obvious shortcomings with the organization of the main functions/scripts).